Festivals by Destination

 Marvel as Scotsmen toss the caber, or get involved with a fiercely competitive tug o' war, witness traditional dance renditions and watch track and field events, at a Highland Games in Scotland.
 Taking place throughout the summer, from May to September, the festivities can be easily combined into a Scotland itinerary.
 The Games are a celebration of Scottish traditions, so keep your ears to the ground for the blow of bagpipes and eyes peeled for patchwork of tartan kilts.

 Known as the lobster capital of Iceland, Höfn Lobster Festival offers visitors a real taste of this local delicacy.
 It is a great chance to immerse yourself in the local culture of South East Iceland too, getting to grips with the customs of this little known part of the world.
-For seafood fans, there is perhaps no better place to sample the delicious cuisine than on the harbor, a promenade which constantly bustles in a nod to the booming fishing industry there.
+For seafood fans, there is perhaps no better place to sample the delicious cuisine than on the harbour, a promenade which constantly bustles in a nod to the booming fishing industry there.

 Hogmanay is the Scottish celebration which marks the last day of the calendar year.
 With a host of events taking place throughout the Edinburgh, from ceilidh in the castle, to concerts and processions in the streets, there is plenty to entertain both young and old.
 Witness a spectacular display of fireworks at midnight or a procession or a torch lit parade through the streets.
 The brave can take part in the loony dook, a refreshing dip in the River Forth on the first of January, the perfect cure for any sore heads!
-Grab a friend or a loved one, neighbor for a soul stirring rendition of Auld Lang Syne.
+Grab a friend or a loved one, neighbour for a soul stirring rendition of Auld Lang Syne.

 Taking place in Reykjavik, the Icelandic National Day is both the birthday of Iceland's independence movement and also marks the date of when the republic of Iceland was established.
-Celebrations take place throughout the day, beginning with the simultaneous chiming of all of the church bells in Reykjavik and continuing with family friendly entertainment, street theater and concerts.
+Celebrations take place throughout the day, beginning with the simultaneous chiming of all of the church bells in Reykjavik and continuing with family friendly entertainment, street theatre and concerts.

 Celebrating its twentieth anniversary in 2017, the Nuits du Sud festival celebrates music from the whole gamut of genres, welcoming international artists as well as promoting up and coming local talent.
 Each year, Vence, located on the Cote d'Azur, comes alive with open air music venues which host myriad of concerts over the course of eleven days.